Skip to main content

 Day 2.
 Find the biggest loading costs

 Most slow sites have a shortlist of repeat offenders.
-You look for those first.
+Look for those first.

 Day 3.
 Ship quick wins